xtcnd3/btree-framework/README.md

 /relative/or/absolute/path/to/your/common/location/filemem
 /relative/or/absolute/path/to/your/common/location/compatibility

-The build LINUX needs to be set and optionally the build flags _DEBUG and BTREE_ITERATOR_REGISTRATION (see below).
+Also, the build flag "LINUX" needs to be set and optionally the build flags "_DEBUG" and "BTREE_ITERATOR_REGISTRATION" (see below).

-2.2) Windows
+2.2.
+Windows

 For this framework to compile, at least Visual Sudio 2013 Express or a compiler that supports the C++11 dialect is required.

 To build the b-tree regression test system:
-1 - Create a new project
+1. Create a new project
-2 - Copy files from this release to your project location 3 - The project needs to be aware of the following include locations:
+2. Copy files from this release to your project location
+3. The project needs to be aware of the following include locations:
 /relative/or/absolute/path/to/your/project/location/avp_path_find
 /relative/or/absolute/path/to/your/project/location/btree_framework
 /relative/or/absolute/path/to/your/project/location/btree_framework/stl_compatible
 /relative/or/absolute/path/to/your/project/location/filemem
 /relative/or/absolute/path/to/your/project/location/compatibility
-4 - add the build flag BTREE_ITERATOR_REGISTRATION to the any build
+4. add the build flag "BTREE_ITERATOR_REGISTRATION" to the any build, if required (see below)

 To compile the b-tree framework into another project the files in the following locations are relevant:
 ./src/btreetest/btree_framework